keiv-fly/202508_Kayton_2/crates/kayton_kernel/README.md

-# Kayton Jupyter Kernel
+# Kayton Echo Jupyter Kernel

-This crate provides a Jupyter kernel for the Kayton language.
-It uses the shared interactive engine to execute code and persists globals across cells.
+This crate provides a standalone Jupyter kernel that echoes the input back as output.
+It is not related to, nor does it depend on, any other crates in this workspace.

 ## Build

-- From the workspace root:
+- From the workspace root or this crate directory:

 ```
 # Debug build